WYH1212/Notification/README.md

     notifier.notify(text, slack_webhook_url=slack_webhook_url)

 def main():
-    # Send message to SeaTalk

     send_message_to_seatalk('This is a test message sent to SeaTalk!')

-    # Send message to Slack
     send_message_to_slack('This is a test message sent to Slack!')

 if __name__ == "__main__":